gospel-desk/www.logstown.com/2024/lets-be-holy-together/index.md

 At my day job I'm deep in the world of high tech, awash in different visions of the future and human personhood, competing claims of allegiance.
 What unites them all is atheism.
 DEI.
 AGI.
 The singularity.
 The simulation.
 Rebuilding cities.
 Building new cities.
 Escaping to space.
 Accelerating this.
-Accelerating that.
+Conserving that.
 Chasing dreams.
 For what?
 It's all empty.
 There's no knowledge of God.
 There's no prayer.
 There's no humility.
 There's no repentance.
 There's no self-denial.
 There's no ascesis.
 There's no growth in holiness, no escape from